 Choosing a unique password you don’t use on any other website

 Two-factor authentication (2FA) is a method of verifying a user’s identity by asking for two independent pieces of proof.
 On Xena Exchange, 2FA is implemented with the Google Authenticator application.
 To perform any sensitive operation, such as a withdrawal, a hacker would have to know your login and password to log in to the platform and initiate the operation and have access to the unique six-digit code that is randomly generated by an application installed on your smartphone and that is valid for only one minute.

 Configure 2FA by going to the Security Settings page in your account on Xena Exchange.
 To configure 2FA:

 Follow the instructions

 IMPORTANT: Please write down the code as suggested by the instructions and keep the hard copy in a secure location.
 It will be required if you lose your smartphone and need to recover access to your account.

 There are two independent processes used with 2FA:

-Sensitive operations (withdrawals, trusted addresses, password changes, and account recovery)
+Sensitive operations (withdrawals, trusted addresses, password changes, API Keys and dAccs chanel closing)

 Both of these functions use the same 2FA setup, so once you configure your Google Authenticator for one of the functions, you can use the same code for the other.